vegemike/ProFlashlightPlus/README.md

 A BepInEx mod that allows the user to easily alter properties of the lethal company flashlights through a GUI.
 This works for both the normal and pro flashlights
+## features
+currently has:
+1. intensity (brightness)
+2. light spread
+3. colour (3 sliders for rgb)
+4. strobe + speed control

-## Installation
+## installation

-1. Install BepInEx for lethal company
+1. install BepInEx for lethal company
-2. Download the latest DLL from the [ProFlashlightPlus releases](https://github.com/vegemike/ProFlashlightPlus/releases/latest) page.
+2. download the latest DLL from the [ProFlashlightPlus releases](https://github.com/vegemike/ProFlashlightPlus/releases/latest) page
-3. Place the DLL file into the `BepInEx/Plugins/` folder.
+3. place the DLL file into the `BepInEx/Plugins/` folder

-## Usage
+## usage

-1. Join a Lethal Company game.
+1. join a Lethal Company game
-2. Press **F8** to open the flashlight settings GUI.
+2. press **F8** to open the flashlight settings GUI
-3. Adjust the flashlight properties as needed.

 ---